-For the past few years, we’ve been happy to share statistics and maps provided to us by Total Aquatic Programming.
-This first chart below will explore the drowning stats for the month of December for each year, going back to 2009.
+Total Aquatic Programming has been sharing statistics and maps about nationwide drownings for 11 years.
+The chart below will explore the drowning stats for the month of December for each year, going back to 2009.

 These items include, but are not limited to: